-A study conducted in the 1970s (Bourdieu, 1978) found that the French upper classes were more likely to participate in sports such as golf, tennis, and skiing than the lower classes, but less likely to be interested in soccer, boxing, rugby, and bodybuilding, sports that are perceived to require more physical contact (as well as pain and physicality) and in which more members of the lower socio-economic class participate (Frey & Eitzen, 1991).
-Upper class members are described as preferring and investing in various sporting activities in which the body is used in a more strategic and tactical way, like sailing (Schmitt et al., 2020).
-The culture of sailing is socially constructed as related to intellectual skills, such as map reading, route preparation, tactical and practical decision making, leadership and problem solving (Schmitt et al., 2020).
-Most of the sports associated with the upper classes demonstrate traits that the upper classes hold as cultural capital and are related to aesthetics and luxury, which in turn also connects to their taste in art and music (Wilson, 2002).
+A study conducted in the 1970s (Bourdieu, 1978) found that members of the French upper class were more likely to participate in sports such as golf, tennis, and skiing than the lower classes but less likely to be interested in soccer, boxing, rugby, and bodybuilding, sports, which are perceived as requiring more physical contact (as well as pain and physicality) and in which more members of the lower socioeconomic class participate (Frey & Eitzen, 1991).
+Upper-class individuals are described as preferring and investing in sporting activities in which the body is used in a more strategic and tactical way, such as sailing (Schmitt et al., 2020).
+The culture of sailing is socially constructed as related to intellectual skills, such as map reading, route preparation, tactical and practical decision-making, leadership, and problem-solving (Schmitt et al., 2020).
+Most of the sports associated with the upper classes demonstrate traits that those with high SES hold as cultural capital and are related to aesthetics and luxury, which, in turn, also connect to their taste in art and music (Wilson, 2002).

-In a study conducted in Australia (Light & Kirk, 2001), researchers used Bourdieu's concept of capital to explain how through playing rugby in a boys’ school, participants converted the physical, social, and cultural capital accumulated from their participation in rugby into economic capital in lucrative future careers.
-For those young men of middle-high class background, sports was an integral part of their lives and served as a means of creating personal gain, both culturally and economically.
+In a study conducted in Australia (Light & Kirk, 2001), researchers used Bourdieu's concept of capital to explain how rugby players in a boys’ school were able to convert the physical, social, and cultural capital accumulated through their participation in rugby into economic capital in lucrative future careers.
+For those young men of a middle- to high-class background, playing sports was an integral part of their lives and served as a means of creating personal gain, both culturally and economically.

-A study conducted in Finland (Kahma, 2012) found class differences.
-Cycling and walking as well as gym training, can be considered middle-low class sports, as they are less preferred by other teams.
-Swimming and skiing, for example, are more preferred by the middle-upper class than the lower class.
-A study conducted in Ireland on the acquisition of physical capital in upper-class and lower-class schools revealed, inter alia, the dedicated facilities and types of sports that operated in the upper-class school sector such as rugby, cricket, hockey, archery, golf, and tennis.
-Those same schools did not include soccer in their program, which is more identified with the activities of the lower classes (Kennedy et al., 2020).
+A study conducted in Finland (Kahma, 2012) also found class differences.
+Cycling, walking, and gym training are considered middle- to low-class sports, as they are less preferred by other teams.
+Swimming and skiing, for example, are preferred by the middle-upper class more than the lower class.
+A study conducted in Ireland on the acquisition of physical capital in upper-class and lower-class schools revealed, inter alia, the dedicated facilities and types of sports that operated in the upper-class school sector, including rugby, cricket, hockey, archery, golf, and tennis.
+Soccer, however, which is more identified with the lower classes, was not included in those same schools.
+(Kennedy et al., 2020).

 Study Design